fish-shell/fish-shell/doc_src/language.rst

       echo 'How did I get here?
 This should be impossible' end

 These do essentially the same thing, but the former takes 2 seconds longer because the ``sleep`` always needs to run.
-So, in cases like these, the ordering is quite important for performance.

 Or you can have a case where it is necessary to stop early::